 Intended outcome Success criteria Ensure that children are receiving support and strategies to improve their language and vocabulary, giving them a greater chance of being successful throughout the curriculum.
 Children's vocabulary will improve.
 Children's understanding of vocabulary questions in reading assessments will improve.
 This will be evidenced through our test analysis and data drops.

-Children's attainment across the curriculum will improve.
-Ensure children are building their fluency in reading so that they have a good understanding of the texts they read, allowing them to access information more easily in other areas of the curriculum.
-Children's fluency will improve (as evidenced in teacher fluency assessment) Children's attainment in other subjects will improve.
+Children's attainment across the curriculum will improve as evidenced in data drops.
+Ensure children are given opportunities to improve their word reading through a synthetic phonics programme.
+Children's phonics will improve and they will move through books matched to their phonics knowledge at home and in guided reading.
+Percentage of disadvantaged children passing the year 1 phonics assessment will improve.
 Ensure children improve their attendance and communication with parents is good to avoid persistent absences.
-Attendance for disadvantaged children is in line with other children.
-Ensure children are provided with challenging texts, which provide them with rich vocabulary and high quality examples, which they can use in their own writing.
-The percentage of disadvantaged children achieving GDS in writing improves.
-Ensure children are provided with opportunities to take part in experiences which improve their cultural capital.
+Attendance of disadvantaged children who are persistent absentees decreases and becomes in line with non-disadvantaged.
+Ensure children are provided with opportunities to take part in experiences which improve their cultural capital and financial barriers are removed.
 Children will take part in activities as outlined on the 'school passport'.
 The curriculum will have more planned opportunities for enrichment.
 All children have access to our enrichment activities.
 Ensure our families are provided with the required social and emotional support.
 Ensure good relationships with the pastoral team, teaching staff and families.
-Attendance of our disadvantaged children will improve.
-Learning behaviours of disadvantaged children will be positive, allowing them to make good progress across the curriculum.
+Attendance of our disadvantaged children will fall in line with non-disadvantaged.
+Learning behaviours of disadvantaged children will be positive, allowing them to make good progress across the curriculum, as evidenced in assessment outcomes.
 Ensure that children have regular opportunities to practise retrieval of taught objectives, through revisiting, space practice and inter-leaving.
 Children's recall of taught objectives will improve as evidenced in assessment outcomes.
 Ensure all children have access to the appropriate technology for their learning, so that they are not further disadvantaged.
 Children will have access to technology and will complete home learning using online platform.
 All children who require a device will be given one.